 Advice for Fellow Career Returners: “Don’t be afraid to try and be open to new ideas.
 You’re going to have to get a little uncomfortable in order to move forward in that situation which is scary but also so worth it.
 You will feel great once you get yourself unstuck!”

-Valerie Gordon is a long-time storyteller and the founder of career and communications strategy firm Commander-in-She.
-She helps women with strategic storytelling skills to grow their careers and ascend the leadership ladder.
+Valerie Gordon is a long-time storyteller and the founder of career and communications firm The Storytelling Strategist and the Commander-in-She blog.
+She helps high achievers with strategic storytelling skills to grow their careers and ascend the leadership ladder.
 Read her other Next Chapter stories here.